Why do I participate in PCAP?

 (I donate minimally 10% of my professional services pro-bono)

-PCAP families cannot afford co-occurring services, substance treatment, or assessments and evaluations needed to qualify for services; they need medical attention, dental attention, and alternative care access
+PCAP families cannot afford co-occurring services, substance treatment, or assessments and evaluations needed to qualify for services; they need affordable medical attention, dental attention, and alternative care access

 * Create a service project with your family, students or community group

 (i.e. make baby blankets, do a fundraiser for personal hygiene supplies, diapers/wipes, haircuts, shoes, essential clothing, etc)

 * Create or donate "dedicated" housing to PCAP in or near your community (faith-based private organizations or individuals can provide this without forcing a parent/child or family to wait on the street while waiting for coordinated-housing-entry to call them, which can take years).
 The new homeless definition for standard methods of securing subsidized housing includes "must not have any shelter" which means a homeless person must literally be on the streets or sidewalks!
 A car, couch-surfing, staying with well-meaning relatives or friends will actually disqualify them today!

 * Donate money directly to a PCAP site of your choice and designate a specific purpose for the use of it (i.e. supplies for children, family members, pay utility bill for client(s), school scholarship for child(ren) or mother(s) & their partner(s), pay for assessments or treatment, medical services access coupon, etc)